We may earn affiliate commissions for the recommended products. Learn more.

 Proton Pass setup and compatibility

 For testing, I used a variety of devices including iPhone (iOS), MacBook (macOS), Samsung phone (Android), and a Windows PC.
-I tested Proton Pass on macOS both from the App Store and Proton’s website, and I didn’t encounter any issues.
-Although the App Store version was likely designed for iPad, it worked just fine on macOS.
+I tested Proton Pass on macOS by downloading it from Proton’s website, and I didn’t encounter any issues.

 Overall, I found Proton Pass to be very user-friendly and intuitive across all devices.
 The app offers a smooth experience whether on mobile or desktop, making it easy to navigate and manage passwords seamlessly.